Skip to main content

 Publications

 Each month, the Bureau of Labor Statistics (BLS) releases national and state-level data on U.S. employment, which provide useful information about the state of the labor market and progress toward building a better America.
 The below map and chart created by the Joint Economic Committee highlight key trends in the most recent monthly data for all 50 states, the District of Columbia, and Puerto Rico.
-The most recent state-level data, which cover the month of January 2024, were released on March 11th, 2024.
-The latest national data were released on February 2nd, 2024 and revised March 8th, 2024.
+The most recent state-level data, which cover the month of May 2024, were released on June 25th, 2024.
+The latest national data were released on June 7th, 2024.